dcmox/_f/README.md

 * isShouting = (s: string, optionalThreshold?: number) => Returns true if a sentence (more than 5 characters long) is detected as being SHOUTED OUT.
 Threshold is the percentage of uppercase text.
 * getRepeatingCharacters = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Get all repeating characters in a string
 * hasRepeatingCharacters = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Returns true if a string has repeating characters, `booo` = 2 repeated 'o' characters.
-* getRepeatingSequences = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Get all repeating sequences in a string
+* getRepeatingSets = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Get all repeating sets in a string
-* hasRepeatingSequences = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Returns true if a string has repeating sequences, `hellohellohello` = 2 repeated 'hello' sequences.
+* hasRepeatingSets = (s: string, ignoreCase?: boolean, minRepeat: number = 2) => Returns true if a string has repeating sets, `hellohellohello` = 2 repeated 'hello' sets.

 ## Array Functions
 * compact = (a: any[]) => Removes values that are falsey